top of page

 Hello

-I am Assistant Professor and former Director of Nonprofit Leadership at Seattle University.
+I am Associate Professor of Public Affairs & Nonprofit Leadership at Seattle University.
 My research focuses on the role that nonprofit organizations play in both challenging and reproducing social inequalities.
 I am particularly interested in the ways that staff of nonprofit organizations interpret hierarchies of race, class and gender through their service and advocacy work.
 In a recent article, my colleagues & I draw from critical race theory to examine nonprofit partnerships with the U.S. Census, highlighting how staff of community-based organizations grappled with the need for greater representation and deep mistrust in government as they assisted their constituents to participate in the 2020 count.
 My current projects rely on theories of racial capitalism and racial governance to highlight the ways that nonprofit and philanthropic organizations reproduce white institutionalized space.

 In my teaching, I draw from critical theory to encourage students to revisit key assumptions about how nonprofits and NGOs work.
 I teach courses on the history & fundamental theories of the sector, board governance, planning & evaluation, community-engaged research, applied research methods, and the graduate capstone projects.
 I also write about the need for critically-engaged curricula and pedagogy in nonprofit management education.
 I am continuously astonished by the insights, creativity, and commitment of students as they work for a more just world.